 D291 - Learning Experience Design Foundations I - Learning Experience Design Foundations I provides an introduction to the field of learning experience design (LxD) and the role of the learning experience designer, which combines best practices from the fields of instructional design and user experience design, with the goal of creating human centered, goal-oriented learning experiences.
 This first of two foundational courses introduces Design Thinking and instructional design models, processes, and approaches.
 This course demonstrates how learning theories and instructional frameworks can be applied to facilitate deep learning, motivation, and engagement.
 This course also teaches the process for analyzing learners and their needs, as well as defining the instructional problem and goals.
 There are no prerequisites for this learning experience design course.

-D292 - Learning Experience Design Foundations II - Learning Experience Design Foundational courses that provide the foundational knowledge and skills learning experience designers need to create human-centered, goal-oriented learning experiences.
+D292 - Learning Experience Design Foundations II - Learning Experience Design Foundations II is the second of two foundational courses that provide the foundational knowledge and skills learning experience designers need to create human-centered, goal-oriented learning experiences.
 Continuing to the third, fourth, and final phases of the Design Thinking Process, this course teaches the process and importance of ideation as well as rapid prototyping.
 It includes techniques for creating e-learning storyboards, which communicate content plans and instructional design strategies and "look and feel" mockups, which incorporate visual design principles and usability best practices.
 Finally, this course introduces usability testing methods and provides guidelines for planning usability tests for e-learning solutions.
 Learning Experience Design Foundations I is a prerequisite for this course.

 D293 - Assessment and Learning Analytics - Assessment and Learning Analytics focuses specifically on applying assessment and learning analytics practices to gauge learner progress through e-learning products.
 This course is an introduction to assessment models, including competency and skills-based methods, as well as culturally responsive and Universal Design for Learning (UDL) approaches in assessment, rubric, and feedback design.
 Finally, this course introduces learning analytics, specifically how they can add an additional layer of validation and visibility on learner progress.
-Learning Experience Design Foundations II is a prerequisite for this course.

 D294 - Learning Technology - Learning Technology provides opportunities for learners to research emerging learning technologies and see how they are changing current teaching and learning practices.
 This course also teaches strategies for evaluating learning technologies and their ability to facilitate deep learning and help learners achieve their learning goals, as well as their ability to accommodate learner differences and ensure access for all learners.
-This course covers techniques that learning experience designers can use to implement technologies generate and the ways in which they can be used to better understand learner progress and optimize the learning experience.
-Assessment and Learning Analytics is a prerequisite for this course.
+This course covers techniques that learning experience designers can use to implement technology safely, legally, and ethically in a variety of environments.
+Additionally, this course explores the types of learning analytics that various technologies generate and the ways in which they can be used to better understand learner progress and optimize the learning experience.